Zolton/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 This problem doesn't make any sense.
 The pseudo code would be something like (# of floors n) = (some operation to determine # of eggs broken).
 There'd be a logic if-statement to determine when the number of broken eggs rose above some arbitrary limit, and to return what # floor the function was at before it broke through the limit

+In the end, even though the problem states "You have plenty of eggs", the solution depends on how many eggs you have vs how many you're willing to break.
+If you don't care or have infinite eggs, then n is infinite.